mensonen/diameter/docs/guide/application.md

 [`Application`][diameter.node.application.Application].
 An application is handed over to a configured node and the node will route every received request and answer message to the application, when necessary.
-Protocol-level message exchanges, i.e. CER, DWR and DPR never reach any application, but every other message is expected to be handled by at least one application.
+Protocol-level message exchanges, i.e. CER (Capabilities-Exchange), DWR (Device-Watchdog) and DPR (Disconnect-Peer) never reach any application, but every other message is expected to be handled by at least one application.

 If a node receives a message that no application has been configured to handle, it will reject the message with a `DIAMETER_APPLICATION_UNSUPPORTED` error.